 Evolutionists continue to attempt to explain the presence of soft tissue in a T Rex bone a year ago.

-Scientists have recently made the startling discovery of a dinosaur skeleton that still retains well preserved soft tissue including blood vessels, cells and connective tissue.
+Scientists have recently made the startling discovery of a dinosaur skeleton that still retains well preserved soft tissue.

 According to a report in Papua New Guinea's The Independent newspaper, a 'dinosaur-like reptile' was seen on two occasions in the Lake Murray area, in Western Province.

 Fresh (not permineralized, meaning unfossilized) dinosaur bones had been found in Alaska.
 Such bones could never have lasted 70 million years.